-The GenTL standard offers the ability to generically find one or more cameras, address and configure them and begin taking photos.
+The GenTL standard offers the ability to generically find one or more cameras, address and configure them and then capture images.
 This means Basler cameras can also be operated with third-party software libraries that support the GenTL standard, such as MVTec HALCON.
 Thanks to Basler’s longstanding experience and industry-leading expertise in the development of high-performance drivers, this enables a stable, reliable and error-free image transfer along with low CPU load.

-The current version of pylon for Linux (ARM) runs on all recent Linux kernel versions (3.x or higher – for more specific information, please check the ReadMe file).
+The current version of pylon Linux (ARM) runs on all current Linux kernel versions (3.x or higher, Please consult the ReadMe file for detailed information).

 With the release of the pylon 5 Camera Software Suite, Basler became the first camera manufacturer to introduce a camera software using the new GenICam 3 technology.

-Fast: Thanks to GenICam 3, cameras can now be opened about four times faster than with the preceding GenICam versions.
+Fast: Thanks to GenICam 3, cameras can now be activated about four times faster than with the preceding GenICam versions.

 Smaller: Compared to the previous GenICam versions, GenICam 3 only needs approximately half the RAM.